massoncheg/forgejo-docs/docs/admin/command-line.md

    --username string                Username
-   --password string                User password --email string                   User email address --admin                          User is an admin (default: false) --random-password                Generate a random password for the user (default: false) --must-change-password           Set this option to false to prevent forcing the user to change their password after initial login (default: true)
+   --password string                User password --email string                   User email address --admin                          User is an admin --random-password                Generate a random password for the user --must-change-password           Set this option to false to prevent forcing the user to change their password after initial login
-   --random-password-length int     Length of the random password to be generated (default: 12) --access-token                   Generate access token for the user (default: false) --access-token-name string       Name of the generated access token (default: "gitea-admin") --access-token-scopes string     Scopes of the generated access token, comma separated.
+   --random-password-length int     Length of the random password to be generated (default: 12) --access-token                   Generate access token for the user --access-token-name string       Name of the generated access token (default: "gitea-admin") --access-token-scopes string     Scopes of the generated access token, comma separated.
 Examples: "all", "public-only,read:issue", "write:repository,write:user" (default: "all")
-   --restricted                     Make a restricted user account (default: false) --fullname string                The full, human-readable name of the user
+   --restricted                     Make a restricted user account --fullname string                The full, human-readable name of the user
 ```